hetmanskyi-cloud/AWS/runbook.md

 *   **Investigate**: Collect logs, forensic data, and identify the attack vector.
 *   **Remediate**: Patch vulnerabilities, remove malicious code, and restore from a known good backup if necessary.
 *   **Document**: Record all steps taken during the incident response.

+## 9. Cost Management

+To maintain cost efficiency, especially in the `dev` environment:

+1.  **Stop Dev Environment**: When not actively developing, destroy the development environment resources.
+    ```bash
+    make destroy ENV=dev
+    ```
+2.  **Review Idle Resources**: Periodically check for:
+    *   Unattached EBS volumes.
+    *   Old EBS snapshots or AMI backups (clean up `ami_history` artifacts if no longer needed).
+    *   Elastic IPs not associated with running instances (though this project primarily uses dynamic IPs).
+3.  **Rightsizing**: Use CloudWatch metrics to identify if instances (EC2, RDS, Redis) are over-provisioned and adjust the instance types in `terraform.tfvars`.